 IMPORTANT!
-For maximum performance, ignition timing should be retarded approximately 2 degrees per 50 HP increase due to nitrous oxide injection.
+Ignition timing should be retarded approximately 2 degrees per 50 HP increase due to nitrous oxide injection.
 Start with the engine's best total timing and reduce from there.
 Use the initial settings, which are 2-3 degrees more retarded than you expect to be optimum.

-Example: Ignition Timing without Nitrous 38°
+Example: Ignition Timing with Nitrous 38°

 100 HP Increase from Nitrous2°/50HP 4° Retard

 Initial Safety Margin 2° Retard

-Total Timing with Nitrous 32°
+Initial Timing with Nitrous 32°